EMsoft-org/EMsoft/Source/pyEMsoft/docs/pyEMsoft.rst

 It contains definition of all variables and types for crystallographic computations in EMsoft.
 More specifically, it defines the unitcell type and the orientation type (class type objects in python) , as well as the main cell variable used by all crystallographic computations.

-For instance, one important variable that is used extensively within EMsoft is the :python:`unitcell type`.
+For instance, one important variable that is used extensively within EMsoft is the :python:`unitcell` type.

 .. code-block:: python